rinsa318/Patch-Based-3DFaceReconst/README.md

 of eyes at the same point between all image
 + 68 landmark points for each face is needed for take correscponding --> dlib

-68 landmark points and mask image can extract by using creat_data.py

 ### Running the tests